Augmentation Invariant Manifold Learning: Introduction

 To better illustrate the idea, we consider a simple example where $\Ncal_s=\Ncal_v=S^1$ where $S^1$ is a circle, and $\Mcal=S^1\times S^1$ is a torus in 3 dimensional space $x=(x_1,x_2,x_3)$ such that $x_1=(10+5\cos \phi)\cos \psi$, $x_2=(10+5\cos \phi)\sin \psi$, and $x_3=5\sin \phi$.
 We choose $m=400$ and $n=3$ in the augmented data.
 If we only consider the first two eigenvectors in augmentation invariant Laplacian eigenmaps as our data representation, Figure~\ref{fg:representation} shows the plots of representations colored by the value of $\phi$ and $\psi$.
 The data representation from augmentation invariant Laplacian eigenmaps can capture the information on $\Ncal_s$ very well and is invariant to different $\psi$'s choices.

 The new data representation is invariant to data augmentation, but can it help improve downstream analyses?
-Our analysis shows that the new data representation can lead to more powerful $k$-nearest neighbor ($k$-NN) classifier if we further assume $\gamma(x)=\gamma(y)$ for any $x,y\in \Mcal(\phi)$, where $\gamma(x)=\PP(Y=1|X=x)$ is the regression function.
-Specifically, when we compare the original $X$ and new data representation $\Theta(X)$, the excess risk of misclassification error of $k$-NN can be improved by

-where $s$ is the sample size in downstream analysis, $\alpha$ and $\beta$ are the smoothness of the regression function and parameter for the Tsybakov margin condition, and $d$ and $d_s$ are the dimensions of $\Mcal$ and $\Ncal_s$.
+Our analysis shows that the new data representation can lead to more powerful $k$-nearest neighbor ($k$-NN) classifier if we further assume $\gamma(x)=\gamma(\tilde{x})$ for any $x, \tilde{x}\in \Mcal(\phi)$, where $\gamma(x)=\PP(Y=1|X=x)$ is the regression function.
+Specifically, when we compare the original $X$ and new data representation $\Theta(X)$, the excess risk of misclassification error of $k$-NN can be improved from $s^{-\alpha(1+\beta)/(2\alpha+d)}$ to $s^{-\alpha(1+\beta)/(2\alpha+d_s)}$, where $s$ is the sample size in downstream analysis, $\alpha$ and $\beta$ are the smoothness of the regression function and parameter for the Tsybakov margin condition, and $d$ and $d_s$ are the dimensions of $\Mcal$ and $\Ncal_s$.
 The intuitive explanation behind this improvement is that points in the neighborhood defined by $\Theta(X)$ have more similar values in $\phi$ than in the neighborhood defined by $X$.
 In Figure~\ref{fg:neighbour}, we illustrate this intuition by comparing the neighborhood defined by different representations in previous torus example.
-The results here also suggest that a more complex data augmentation (larger $d_v$ and thus smaller $d_s$) can lead to more improvement in the downstream analysis, which is consistent with the empirical observation in \cite{chen2020simple}.
+The results here also suggest that a more complex data augmentation (larger $d_v$ and thus smaller $d_s$) can lead to more improvement in the downstream analysis, which is consistent with the empirical observation in \cite{chen2020simple} and our numerical experiments in Section~\ref{sc:numerical}.

-The augmentation invariant manifold learning can also lead to a new loss function if we parameterize the data representation maps as $\Theta_\beta$ where $\beta\in \Bcal$, e.g., a deep neural network encoder.
-Specifically, the augmentation invariant data representation can be obtained by minimizing the following objective function, including both unsupervised and self-supervised signal,
+Despite the guaranteed efficiency, the above formulation of augmentation invariant manifold learning is computationally expensive on large data sets because of $O(m^2)$ computational complexity and poses practical challenges in generalizing the augmentation invariant representation to new points.
+To address these challenges, we parameterize the data representation and reformulate the augmentation invariant manifold learning as a stochastic optimization problem.
+Specifically, if we parameterize the data representation maps as $\Theta_\beta$ where $\beta\in \Bcal$, e.g., a deep neural network encoder, the stochastic optimization algorithm can minimize the following objective function on each minibatch $\Scal\subset \{1,\ldots,m\}$